 - Better understanding yourself and others to further explore your own identity and improve relationships with others

-Some of the most common clinical concerns of students at UCS include: anxiety (worry, nervousness, insecurity), depression (mood, loneliness, disconnection, guilt), self-esteem, identity concerns, alcohol and drug use/abuse, body image and eating behaviors, sexual assault or physical abuse, and relationship and interpersonal problems.
+Some of the most common reasons students seek counseling include: anxiety (worry, nervousness, insecurity), depression (mood, loneliness, disconnection, guilt), self-esteem, identity concerns, alcohol and drug use/abuse, body image and eating behaviors, sexual assault or physical abuse, and relationship and interpersonal problems.

 Relationship counseling can be appropriate for partners at any stage in their relationship.
 Both individuals must be eligible UWM students.